 - Nerve conduction study.
 Electrodes placed at two different points in your body measure how well electrical signals pass through the nerves.

 - Magnetic resonance imaging (MRI).
-An MRI uses powerful magnets and radio waves to produce detailed images of the nerves that may be damaged and the affected area.
+MRI uses a magnetic field and radio waves to produce detailed images of the area affected by nerve damage.

-- If your nerve is healing properly, you may not need surgical repair.
+- If your nerve is healing properly, you may not need surgery.
 You may need to rest the affected area until it's healed.
 Nerves recover slowly and maximal recovery may take many months or several years.

-- You'll need regular checkups to make sure your recovery continues to its maximum potential.
+- You'll need regular checkups to make sure your recovery stays on track.

-- If your condition is due to another medical condition, your doctor will treat the underlying condition.
+- If your injury is caused by a medical condition, your doctor will treat the underlying condition.

 - Depending on the type and severity of your nerve injury, you may need medications such as aspirin or ibuprofen (Advil, Motrin IB, others) to relieve your pain.
-In some cases, you may need corticosteroid injections to relieve your pain.
+Medications used to treat depression, seizures or insomnia may be used to relieve nerve pain.
+In some cases, you may need corticosteroid injections for pain relief.

 - Your doctor may recommend physical therapy to prevent stiffness and restore function.

-If one of your peripheral nerves fails to heal properly, your surgeon can use electromyography (EMG) testing in the operating room to assess whether scarred nerves are recovering.
+If your injury does not seem to be healing properly, your surgeon can use EMG testing in the operating room to assess whether scarred nerves are recovering.
 Doing an EMG test directly on the nerve is more accurate and reliable than doing the test over the skin.

 Sometimes a section of a nerve is cut completely or damaged beyond repair.
 Your surgeon can remove the damaged section and reconnect healthy nerve ends (nerve repair) or implant a piece of nerve from another part of your body (nerve graft).
 These procedures can help your nerves to regrow.

-If you have a particularly severe nerve injury or one that has been untreated for a long time, your doctor may suggest surgery to restore function to critical muscles by transferring tendons from one muscle to another.
+If you have a particularly severe nerve injury, your doctor may suggest surgery to restore function to critical muscles by transferring tendons from one muscle to another.